what is DAOs-guide

 A Brief History of DAOs

-While DAOs may sound like a contemporary innovation, their roots can be traced back to the early days of blockchain technology.
+While DAOs may sound like a contemporary innovation, created recently as a trend, their roots can be traced back to the early days of blockchain technology.
+The underlying principles of transparency, immutability, and community governance have always been central to the blockchain ethos.

 Despite this rocky start, the concept of DAOs gained traction, leading to advancements and improvements in the way we design and operate these organizations.